SoftUni-Internal/interactive-content/EN/10-Deployment/02-App-Preparation-for-Deployment.md

 To **deploy your application**, Heroku needs a version of your repository on a special Heroku\-hosted **remote server**.

-To create a **new empty application on Heroku**, along with an associated empty Git repository, use `heroku create name-of-your-app`.
+To create a **new empty application on Heroku**, along with a linked Git repository, use `heroku create name-of-your-app`.

 Your app name has to be **unique**.